krahets/hello-algo/en/docs/chapter_stack_and_queue/stack.md

 # 5.1 &nbsp; Stack

-A <u>stack</u> is a linear data structure that follows the Last In First Out (LIFO) logic.
+A <u>stack</u> is a linear data structure that follows the Last In, First Out (LIFO) principle.

 We can compare a stack to a pile of plates on a table.
 If we specify that only one plate can be moved at a time, then to get the bottom plate, we must first remove the plates above it one by one.
 If we replace the plates with various types of elements (such as integers, characters, objects, etc.), we get the stack data structure.

-As shown in Figure 5-1, we call the top of the stacked elements the "top" and the bottom the "base."
+As shown in Figure 5-1, we call the top of the stacked elements the "top" and the bottom the "bottom."
 The operation of adding an element to the top is called "push," and the operation of removing the top element is called "pop."

 ![LIFO rule of stack](stack.assets/stack_operations.png){ class="animation-figure" }